Dragon Spacecraft Qualification Unit: Processing

-On October 16, 2009, nine Merlin 1C engines of the first stage of the Falcon 9 rocket intended to launch the Dragon C100 were test fired at SpaceX's rocket engine test facility in McGregor, Texas.
+On October 16, 2009, nine Merlin 1C engines of the first stage of the Falcon 9 rocket intended to launch the Dragon were test fired at SpaceX's rocket engine test facility in McGregor, Texas.
 On January 2, 2010, the second stage of the Falcon 9 vehicle was test fired for the full duration required for orbital insertion, 345 seconds.
 By late February, the launch vehicle had been assembled and raised to its vertical position on the launch pad at Cape Canaveral Air Force Station Space Launch Complex 40 (SLC-40), having been rolled out to the launch pad on February 19.

 On March 13, 2010, the first stage engines successfully underwent a 3.5 second static test firing, having failed a previous attempt the day before.

 Launch

 SpaceX announced in September 2009 that the Dragon Spacecraft Qualification Unit would be the payload for the first Falcon 9 launch.
 At the time, launch was scheduled to occur no earlier than November 2009.
 The launch date had been delayed several times for various reasons, The spacecraft was launched and entered orbit on June 4, 2010.

 The first actual launch attempt targeted a four-hour launch window opening at 15:00 UTC (11 a.m.
 EDT) on 4 June 2010, with the possibility of a launch attempt the following day in the event that launch did not occur inside the 4 June window.
 The first attempt to launch the rocket, at 17:30 UTC, was aborted seconds prior to liftoff due to a reported out of range engine parameter, which later turned out to be a sensor error.
 The launch was rescheduled, with a successful liftoff taking place an hour and fifteen minutes later at 18:45 UTC (2:45 pm EDT).
 The vehicle reached orbit successfully, entering into a 250 km orbit.

-The rocket experienced "a little bit of roll at liftoff" as Ken Bowersox from SpaceX put it.
+SpaceX employee Ken Bowersox stated that the rocket experienced "a little bit of roll at liftoff".
 This roll had stopped prior to the craft reaching the top of the lightning towers.
 A separate issue involved a moderate, uncorrected roll at the end of the second stage firing.
 The first stage, that is designed to be reusable, disintegrated during reentry, before the parachutes could be deployed.

 Orbit

 Following the launch, SpaceX left the qualification unit in low Earth orbit, where its orbit was allowed to decay and it reentered the atmosphere around 00:50 GMT on June 27, 2010.
 The qualification unit remained attached to the second stage of the launcher; production units separate for orbital maneuvering.

-SpaceX lost contact with the Dragon C100 and the Falcon 9 second stage shortly after orbit was achieved, as the on-board batteries were only designed to last long enough to launch.
+SpaceX lost contact with the Dragon and the Falcon 9 second stage shortly after orbit was achieved, as the on-board batteries were only designed to last long enough to launch.
 They re-entered in the early morning hours (UTC) on June 27, 2010.
 Although exact location is uncertain, it is believed to have disintegrated over Syria and Iraq.